Skip to navigation Skip to content

 • National Immunisation Program (NIP), and

-You don't have to do anything differently.
-It just means that all your flu, COVID-19, NIP and JEV vaccinations will be recorded on the AIR and show on your immunisation history statement.
+All your flu, COVID-19, NIP and JEV vaccinations will be recorded on the AIR and will show on your immunisation history statement.

 13